apocaliss92/scrypted-advanced-notifier/README.md

 - `Priority`: Priority of the notification, will have effect only for pushover
 - `Actions`: actions that will be shown on the notification.
 Rendering will vary depending on the notifier.
 For HA will be an actionable notification, for pushover will be additional links in the text.
 Both of them require homeassistant to work, the same event will be triggered with the specified action type

+## Timelapse rules
+Allow to generate regular timelapses for a specific camera.
+The output folder will be `Images path`, if not set, the plugin folder will be used instead.
+For the initial period, no data clear will be done, the frames will be only moved to bkp folders.
+A cleanup functionality will be implemented
+### General configurations
+- `Notificataion message`: Message sent when the timelapse will be notified
+- `Timelapse framerate`: FPS of the final timelapse.
+The higher the value, the faster will be the timelapse
+- `Force snapshot seconds`: A new snapshot will be pushed to the timelapse on regular intervals
+- Schedule properties for the time period to capture.
+This functionality is very well implemented with the homeassistant notifications, the video will be shown in the preview of the notifications

+### Rule configurations
+- `Enabled`: Enable or disable the rule (On homeassistant will be available a switch to enable/disable each rule)
+- `Detection class`: Detection class to match in the zone
+- `Observe zone`: Zone of type 'Observe' that will be matched
+- `Zone type`: Intersect if the match can happen on any intersection, Contain if the detection must happen completely inside the zone
+- `Score threshold`: minimum score to trigger the occupancy
+- `Occupancy confirmation`: minimum amount of seconds to wait if the state should be updated.
+This should avoid some false positives
+- `Zone occupied text`: Text that will be notified when the zone gets occupied
+- `Zone not occupied text`: Text that will be notified when the zone becomes free
+- `Notifiers`: notifiers to notify
+- `Priority`: Priority of the notification, will have effect only for pushover
+- `Actions`: actions that will be shown on the notification.
+Rendering will vary depending on the notifier.
+For HA will be an actionable notification, for pushover will be additional links in the text.
+Both of them require homeassistant to work, the same event will be triggered with the specified action type

 ## Test
 A test notification can be send with the specified settings